Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 5. Modern or Ancient Languages - Students are required to pass a course at the 102 level or higher in French, German, Greek, Hebrew, Latin, Spanish, or another language approved for transfer.
 (See section on Placement Tests.)
 International students whose native language is not English and who took at least one year of high school in their native language may either 1) fulfill the language requirement in Modern or Ancient Languages, 2) take a fourth writing focused (“W”) course, or 3) take one course in English above English 107.
 If a student chooses the last option, the course may not also be used to fulfill a Humanities or Fine Arts Distribution Requirement.
 International students who meet the criteria and wish to use option 2 or 3 to satisfy the language requirement should contact the Registrar’s Office.

-6. Natural Sciences - Students are required to pass two courses chosen from Astronomy/Physics, Biology, Chemistry, and/or a First-Year Seminar.
+6. Natural Sciences - Students are required to pass two courses chosen from Astronomy/Physics, Biology, Chemistry, Environmental Science, and/or a First-Year Seminar.
 One course must incorporate a laboratory component.
-If a student completes no more than one major and that major requires more than one Natural Science course, only one course from any prefix may count toward Natural Sciences Distribution.

 • Complete the Writing Program